 Yet those of us who are mere lowly average citizens have our private records rifled through on television.

-Oh uh people uh throughout this country are not immune to this.
+People throughout this country are not immune to this.

 It happens each and every day.

-Uh one more soundbite here.
+One more soundbite here.

 They had this exchange about Congressman William Jefferson, Democrat Louisiana.

-They found apparently allegedly some $90,000 in cash in his freezer.
+They found apparently, allegedly, some $90,000 in cash in his freezer.

-Doesn't look good for him, uh, James Carvel, but you never know, he says uh there are two sides to every story and his words certainly in this story, although he can't get into discussing the facts based on the advice of his counsel.
+He says there are two sides to every story in his words, certainly in this story, although he can't get into discussing the facts based on the advice of his counsel.

 But if somebody can think, if he can come up with a reason for this, I'm waiting here, man.

-I want to hear it, because I can't think of it.
+I want to hear it because I can't think of it.

 Oh, yeah, it's getting a little funny here.

-Oh come on, man, come clean.
+Come on, man, come clean.

-Now we've got to be an answer for this out there.
+Now, we've got to be an answer for this out there.

-Can you imagine the different tone this interview would have taken had the Congressman been Tom Delay?
+Been racking my brain trying to figure out, can you imagine the different tone this interview would have taken had the congressman been Tom DeLay?

 Nobody focused on law enforcement when it was Tom DeLay.

-So it's uh it's just curious.
+So it's just curious.

 There's a right way and a wrong way to do everything.